-The SPS committee oversees the implementation of the SPS agreement and provides a forum for discussion on animal and plant health and food safety measures affecting trade.
-The SPS Committee meets three times a year at the WTO headquarters in Geneva.
-It provides a forum for all WTO members to discuss the implementation of the SPS agreement, including sharing their experiences, raising concerns about other members’ activities and developing further guidance on implementing the SPS agreement.
+The SPS Committee oversees the implementation of the SPS Agreement and provides a forum for discussion on animal and plant health and food safety measures affecting trade.
+The SPS Committee meets three times a year and provides a forum for all WTO Members to discuss the implementation of the SPS Agreement, including sharing their experiences, raising concerns about other Members’ activities and developing further guidance on implementing the SPS Agreement.

 The role of the Australian Government Department of Agriculture, Water and the Environment

-The department has responsibilities for setting and administering Australia’s SPS measures, and for looking after Australia’s exports through maintaining and improving technical market access.
+The department has responsibilities for setting and administering Australia’s SPS measures, and for looking after Australia’s exports bymaintaining and improving technical market access.

 The department works closely with other Australian Government agencies in meeting its rights and obligations under the SPS agreement, including: